 - Cyanide-information on handling, storage and first aid

-- GHS - Globally harmonised system of classifying and labelling of chemicals
+- Globally harmonised system of classifying and labelling of chemicals (GHS)

 - Controlling hazards in electroplating industry: Guidance note